 Archbishop Makarios III of the island of Cyprus, Greece, was a strong advocate for self-determination in Cyprus in the middle of the twentieth century.
 His activities gave the British authorities sufficient reason to exile him to the Seychelles for a year.
 During this period of banishment he had a distinct impact on the people of the Seychelles, an effect on the country’s relations with other involved nations, and developed a relationship with the people of the island.

-Cypress was declared a British colony in 1925 when the young Cypriot Makarios III (then known as Michail Christodolou Mouskos) was not yet a teenager.
+Cyprus was proclaimed a British colony in 1925 when the young Cypriot Makarios III (then known as Michail Christodolou Mouskos) was not yet a teenager.
 After completing his education he embarked on his church career as a priest in the Cypriot Orthodox Church, the Bishop of Kition in America and the Archbishop of Greece which he became in 1950.
 During this period in the 1940s and 1950s he actively supported ‘enosis’, the controversial union of Cyprus and Greece.

 The Turkish Cypriot community were opposed to enosis and devised the idea of ‘Taksim’ (partition), with the belief that their own safety could only be guaranteed with either Turkey or Britain maintaining sovereignty over some of the island, as opposed to being ruled by the Greeks.